tdviet/fedcloudclient-old/docs/usage.rst

 |    EGI_VO                   |   --vo                          |
 +-----------------------------+---------------------------------+

-For convenience, always set the frequently used options like tokens via environment variable, that can save a lot of time.
+For convenience, always set the frequently used options like tokens via environment variables, that can save a lot of time.

 fedcloud --help command
 ***********************